Oxidit/site-patterns/pattern3/Readme.md

 # Currently supported functionality

 * Works on Mobile and PC screen
-* You can go to the chosen section with navigation
-* Scrolls and looks pretty cute
+* Scrolls and looks pretty cute because of the layered design

 # Terms and conditions.
 No any terms or conditions.
 Please, feel free to use whatever you like here. :smile: